Artomatix/infinity_tile_shader/README.md

 We use an approach based on the one desribed in http://graphics.stanford.edu/papers/tile_mapping_gh2004/final/paper_final.pdf to render the wang tiles using a fragment shader.
 The basic algorithm is as follows:
-- calculate which tile we are currently in
+- Calculate which tile we are currently in
-- generate a hash for each of the four edges of the current tile.
-Because the wang tile set we are using is complete, we are always able to render any combination of edge hashes.
+- Generate a hash for each of the four edges of the current tile.
+Because the wang tile set we are using is complete, we are always able to render any combination of edge hashes
-- by carefully choosing the values we hash, we can make sure that the edge colours always match.
+- By carefully choosing the values we hash, we can make sure that the edge colours always match.
 Eg: we might hash the west side with hash(x), and the east side with hash(x-1).
 In this way, the west edge of tile (n, m) will always be the same as the east edge of tile (n+1, m)
-- we actually use both the x and y in our hashes with some multiplication and addition as it gives better results but we make sure not to violate the basic principle
+- We actually use both the x and y in our hashes with some multiplication and addition as it gives better results but we make sure not to violate the basic principle
 - The final step is to turn the 4 edge hashes into uv a tile index (x and y, from 0-4), and then turn that into a texture coordinate
-- finally we do the texture sample.
+- Finally we do the texture sample.
 We do that here because we need to do a slightly specialised texture sample.
 Because our texture coords can vary a lot from one pixel to the next at a tile border, we can end up using bad mip levels just at the edges.
 This is obviously undesireable, so we use the built in mechanism of ddx and ddy to fix this (google ddx ddy hlsl if you don't know what this is)